Pneumonia in Immunocompromised People

 Certain drugs (such as corticosteroids, chemotherapy drugs, and drugs used to treat autoimmune or connective tissue disorders)

-In people with a weakened immune system, pneumonia may be caused by the same microorganisms that cause community-acquired pneumonia but is more often caused by unusual or uncommon organisms.
+In people with a weakened immune system, pneumonia may be caused by the same microorganisms that cause community-acquired pneumonia but can be caused by unusual or uncommon organisms.

 Pneumocystis jirovecii is a common fungus that may reside harmlessly in the lungs of healthy people.
-It usually causes pneumonia only when the body’s defenses are weakened because of cancer, use of drugs that alter the immune system, or AIDS.
+It usually causes pneumonia only when the body’s defenses are weakened because of AIDS, organ transplantation, cancer, or use of drugs that alter the immune system.
 Often, P. jirovecii pneumonia is the first indication that a person with human immunodeficiency virus (HIV) infection has developed AIDS.

-Most people develop a fever, shortness of breath, and a dry cough.
-These symptoms can develop rapidly in some cases or slowly, as is often the case with P. jirovecii pneumonia.
+Most people who have P. jirovecii pneumonia develop a fever, shortness of breath, and a dry cough, often slowly.
 The lungs may not be able to deliver sufficient oxygen to the blood, leading to shortness of breath that is sometimes severe.

 Treatment of pneumonia depends on the